-During the three months ended March 31, 2023, the Company acquired a six-acre land parcel in the Orlando, Florida market for approximately \$12 million.
-During the nine three months ended September 30, 2023 March 31, 2023, the Company closed on the disposition of 21 acres of land in the Gulf Shores, Alabama market for gross proceeds of approximately \$3 million, resulting in the recognition of a negligible gain on the sale of non-depreciable real estate assets.
+In February 2023, the Company acquired a six-acre land parcel in Orlando, Florida for approximately \$12 million.
+In March 2023, the Company closed on the disposition of 21 acres of land in Gulf Shores, Alabama for gross proceeds of approximately \$3 million, resulting in the recognition of a negligible gain on the sale of non-depreciable real estate assets.